Exxon halts activity at Texas oilfield site following worker fatality

 The name of the worker, an employee of Axis Energy Services, was not immediately available.
 The death was ruled accidental, the sheriff's office said in a Facebook post.

-"Our thoughts are with the family, friends and colleagues at this difficult time," Meghan Macdonald, a spokesperson for XTO and ExxonMobil said in a statement, declining to comment further.
+"Our thoughts are with the family, friends and colleagues at this difficult time," Meghan Macdonald, a spokesperson for XTO and ExxonMobil, said in a statement.
+She declined to comment further.

 An employee of oilfield services provider Liberty Energy Inc, Bleyl was crushed between two pieces of equipment while working in Martin County, according to a negligence lawsuit filed in April in Harris County district court in Houston.